 It is estimated that one out of every 110 kids in America will be diagnosed with autism.
 No one is certain what causes the disorder, and the subject continues to be hotly debated across the country and the world.
 Autism is generally diagnosed between the ages of 3 and 6 years old, but symptoms usually surface much earlier.

 • Regression or loss of skills at any time

-If by 5 months old, your child is not smiling or he or she dislikes peek-a-boo from 6 to 9 months, talk to your pediatrician.
-Not every child is talking by their first birthday, but a typical 12-month-old says at least "mama" and "dada," and can point with their index finger.
-If your child seems unresponsive, or at any time loses a skill, that's a warning sign.
-Repetitive behaviors, spinning or rocking may also indicate autism.
+If by 5 months old your child is not smiling or he/she dislikes peek-a-boo from 6 to 9 months, talk to your pediatrician.
+Not every child is talking by their first birthday, but a typical 12-month-old says at least "mama" and "dada," and can point with his or her index finger.
+If your child seems unresponsive, or at any time loses a skill, it could be an indicator of autism.
+Repetitive behaviors, spinning or rocking may also be a sign of the disorder.